Fixing The Dreaded ‘Internal Server Error’ in WordPress (Step by Step)

-Either way, WooThemes has a short guide on increasing the WordPress memory limit.
-Keep in mind that your server or your account may have a set amount of memory allocated to it, though, and you won’t be able to increase your memory limit beyond that.
+You can try to manually increase your memory limit.
+However, keep in mind that your server or your account may have a set amount of memory allocated to it and you won’t be able to increase your memory limit beyond that.

 Alternatively, speak to your host for more specific instructions — some will be more than happy to increase your memory limit with almost no fuss on your part.

-The .htaccess file is a configuration file for your Apache Server that enables some relatively advanced functionality.
-Using it, you can enable gzip compression, change the maximum upload size and do all sorts of other handy things.
+.htaccess file is a configuration file that enables some relatively advanced functionality.
+Using it, you can enable gzip compression, change the maximum upload size, set up redirects, and do all sorts of other handy things.
 WordPress also uses this file to manage your site’s permalinks, among other features.

-We’ve already written a guide on how to edit the .htaccess file, but it’s worth reiterating that this is a sensitive area where caution’s required.
+We’ve already written a guide on how to edit the .htaccess file, but it’s worth reiterating that this is a sensitive area that requires caution.
 A typo, a forgotten space or an unclosed quote, for example, could easily cause a 500 internal server error, grinding your website — including your admin — to a halt.

 It’s extremely rare, but you may have some corrupted files in the WordPress core.
 This isn’t anything to worry about — something may have gone wrong when your server was copying the required files, for example.
 Re-uploading the WordPress Core files may solve your problem.

-While old PHP versions usually don’t cause 500 internal server errors, it may be worth talking to your host and asking them to give you a newer version before spending valuable time and money.
-PHP 7 has deprecated some previous features — for example, a plugin may use a function that’s not available in older version of PHP, and so on.
+While old PHP versions usually don’t cause the internal server error, it may be worth talking to your host and asking them to give you a newer version before spending valuable time and money.
+PHP 7 has deprecated some previous features — for example, a plugin may use a function that’s not available in older versions of PHP, and so on.